skeeto/skeeto.github.com/_posts/2021-03-11-A-Guide-to-Windows-application-development-using-w64devkit.markdown

 syntax on
 ```

 The graphical interface defaults to a white background.
-Many people
+Many people prefer
-(including me) prefer "dark mode" when editing code, so inverting this is
+"dark mode" when editing code, so inverting this is simply a matter of
-simply a matter of choosing a dark color scheme.
-Vim comes with a handful
+choosing a dark color scheme.
+Vim comes with a handful of color schemes,
-of color schemes, around half of which have dark backgrounds.
-Use
+around half of which have dark backgrounds.
+Use `:colorscheme` to change
-`:colorscheme` to change it, and put it in your `~/_vimrc` to persist it.
+it, and put it in your `~/_vimrc` to persist it.

 ```vim
 colorscheme slate